 The Sacraments are celebrations of Christian tradition, life and hope, and are special occasions for experiencing God's saving presence in our lives.
 As Catholics, we believe that Jesus instituted the seven sacraments by His teaching and example.

-St. Anne's offers the Sacrament of Reconciliation every Saturday (except the Sat. of Easter Vigil) in Rooms 1 & 2 of the Parish Center from 3:30 PM to 4:30 PM.
+St. Anne's offers the Sacrament of Reconciliation every Saturday (except the Sat. of Easter Vigil) in the church from 3:30 PM to 4:30 PM.
 The mission church of St. Patrick of the Forest offers the Sacrament at 10:30 AM prior to the 11 AM Mass on Sunday.
 The mission church of Our Lady of the River does not offer the Sacrament.
 One can always call the parish office and ask for a special appointment.
 Communal reconciliation services are held in Advent and Lent.
 Scheduled days and hours are posted as each season draws near.

 This program provides preparation for the first reception of the Sacraments of Reconciliation and Communion for all children of Saint Anne Parish.
 The program is for children in 2nd grade.
 The classes are for children who attend public school, Catholic School and are home schooled.
 This is their first experience of belonging to a larger community of faith.
 Contact the Pastoral Associate for dates and times for these classes.

 Parents are asked to attend at least two faith formation classes that are offered throughout the year.
 These classes are to help the parent to grow in their faith and to enable them to fulfill their baptismal commitment as the primary catechist to their child/ren.
 First Reconciliation is celebrated in January and First Holy Communion is usually celebrated the last weekend in April.
 Sacramental Preparation Registration must be completed by October 1 and requires a copy of your child’s Baptismal Certificate.